-* the specification of system structure and behavior,
+- the specification of system structure and behaviour,

 The increasing complexity of software, the rising demand for secure and high quality software in embedded systems, and the constant change and development of new software engineering methods, techniques, and tools make it necessary that engineers in the embedded systems domain (e.g. automotive, medical and military) receive additional education in software engineering.

-The program was being planned by the Distance and Independent Studies Center (DISC) of the University of Kaiserslautern and Fraunhofer IESE.
+The program was being planned by the DISC of the Technische Universität Kaiserslautern (TUK) and Fraunhofer IESE.
 The program is organized and run by the DISC.
 This section provides more detailed information on both institutions.

 Fraunhofer Institute for Experimental Software Engineering (IESE)

 The Fraunhofer IESE in Kaiserslautern currently has 200 employees who perform research in the areas of software development, software quality management, and software competence management.
 Together with its sister institute in the USA, Fraunhofer IESE offers processes, methods, and techniques for developing software-based systems according to engineering-style principles.
 In doing so, it follows an empirical approach: Through proven, innovative solutions, products based on software can be brought to the market with a measurably higher degree of efficiency.

 The customers of Fraunhofer IESE come from domains where products are dominated by software: automotive and transportation systems, telecommunications, telematics and service providers, medical systems, as well as information systems and applications in the public sector.
 The institute provides support to companies of any size – from international corporations to small and medium-sized enterprises.
 The public sector also plays an important role as a project partner.